How to Get Rid of Flea Beetles

 Combine 5 parts water with 2 parts alcohol plus a tablespoon of dish detergent and spray the foliage of your susceptible crops.
 The soap will help the spray to adhere to the beetles while the alcohol will dehydrate them.You will need to re-apply your spray after each rain event.
 This will only deter adult flea beetles.
 The larvae are underground feeding on the roots.
 Discouraging the adults from eating your crops means fewer adults in your garden and fewer larvae feeding on the roots of your plants.

-A deep cultivation of your garden in the fall will prevent adult flea beetles from overwintering in your soil so that you will have fewer of them to contend with in the spring.
+A deep tilling of your garden in the fall will prevent adult flea beetles from overwintering in your soil so that you will have fewer of them to contend with in the spring.

 Questions & Answers